 - experience opportunities to take part in a performance e.g. class assemblies, concerts

 - have a range of extra curricular activities such as after school clubs

 Our children are encouraged to acquire a love and respect of books.
 We aim to use books to stimulate the child’s imagination.
 In KS1, children build a sight vocabulary and progress through various reading texts and banded books, whilst concurrently following the Letters and Sounds programme to build up phonetic knowledge and skills.

-- The curriculum is designed to provide access and opportunity for all children who attend the school, as stated in our SEN policy.
-We comply with the requirements set out in the SEN Code of Practice in providing for children with special needs.
+- The curriculum is designed to provide access and opportunity for all children who attend the school, as stated in our SEND policy.
+We comply with the requirements set out in the SEND Code of Practice in providing for children with special needs.

 - If staff or parents/carers raise a concern about a child, his/her teacher will make an assessment under advice from the SENCo.
 In most instances the teacher is able to provide resources and educational opportunities which meet the child’s needs within the normal class organisation.
 Support staff or specialist teachers maybe used to assist the child.

 - If a child is Most Able (achieving, or have the potential to achieve, at a level substantially beyond the rest of their peer group) he/she will be given differentiated learning tasks which will challenge and ‘stretch’ enabling the deepening of knowledge and understanding.

 - The curriculum that we teach in the Early Years class meets the requirements set out in the revised Early Years Foundation Stage.
 Our curriculum planning focuses on developing children’s skills and experiences, as set out in this document.